Puerto Rico board files flurry of lawsuits ahead of claim deadline

-SAN JUAN, April 30 (Reuters) - Puerto Rico’s federally created financial oversight board on Tuesday began filing the first round of scores of lawsuits seeking to recover money the bankrupt U.S. commonwealth paid to bondholders, businesses and others.
+SAN JUAN (Reuters) - Puerto Rico’s federally created financial oversight board on Tuesday began filing the first round of scores of lawsuits seeking to recover money the bankrupt U.S. commonwealth paid to bondholders, businesses and others.

 The board has until the end of this week to file certain claims after the U.S. judge hearing Puerto Rico’s bankruptcy cases declined to extend an expiring two-year statute of limitations.